malcalevak/wp-slimbox2/readme.txt

 1. Upload the complete `WP-Slimbox2` folder to the `/wp-content/plugins/` directory<br />
 2. Activate the plugin through the 'Plugins' menu in WordPress<br />
 3. Visit the "WP-Slimbox2" page in your WordPress options menu to configure any advanced settings.<br />
-5. Manually (or in the future choose to automatically) add the `rel="lightbox"` attribute to any link tag to activate the lightbox or `rel="lightbox-imagesetname"` for an image set, using the title attribute to store a caption.<br />
+5. Manually add the `rel="lightbox"` attribute to any link tag to activate the lightbox or `rel="lightbox-imagesetname"` for an image set, using the title attribute to store a caption.
+Alternatively you may use the autoload option to automatically prepare links to images and additionally enable picasaweb and flickr integration to easily utilize their albums.<br />

 == Frequently Asked Questions ==

+= Does Slimbox2 support the lightbox effect on pages and videos? =

+No. As stated in the script creators FAQ, Slimbox was designed to display images only, to be simple and to have the smallest code. <br />

+= What kind of grouping does autoload utilize? = Autoload has been modified to group all images in a Wordpress post.
+If the images are instead on a page they will all be grouped together.
+If you want individual group sets it is recommend you instead insert 'rel="lightbox-groupname"' to specify your groups.

 = Why do I need WordPress 2.5+? =